Haniehnamavari/chatbot-persian/README.md

 Developed and trained by Meta on over 15 trillion tokens of publicly available data (seven times more than Llama 2), it demonstrates multilingual capabilities across 30+ languages, making it adaptable for Persian fine-tuning.
 Its variants (8B and 70B parameters) set new benchmarks, outperforming models like GPT-3.5 in areas such as MMLU (79.5% for the 70B pretrained version) and HumanEval, while maintaining low false refusal rates for reliable, client-facing interactions.

+section : dataset
+for chatbot usage we need a clean, task-specific and diverse dataset which we can train our model thus it could have a state-of-art accuracy and also it should be a correct dataset.

 We are fine-tuning Llama 3 specifically for the downstream task of building our Persian chatbot, with details on the process covered in the next section.